CamSoper/casoper-staging/casoper-playground/index.md

 # .NET for Azure developers

 This is where you'll find all the resources you'll need for development with .NET and Microsoft Azure.
 If you're new to developing with .NET for Azure, choose the **Get started** tutorial for your preferred development environment.
-You'll how to set up your development environment and build your first .NET Azure application.
+You'll learn how to set up your development environment and build your first .NET Azure application.
 After that, you can find more tutorials and sample code in the **How-to** section.

 If you're just getting started on Azure, you can get a [free trial](https://azure.microsoft.com/free/).